-A big part of everyday adventure to me is always learning and being fascinated by nature.
+A big source of enjoyment to me is always learning about and being fascinated by nature.
 I’ve loved watching birds since I was small, encouraged by the outstanding knowledge of my family.
 I still love to sit, to hide indoors, near a window, or outside, with a big coat and some binoculars, and just wait for a little while and watch the birds come and go.
 I’m never disappointed.
 Goldfinches have recently started visiting my garden and they are a joy.

 It’s a simple pleasure, to wait and to watch.
 We’ve lived in many houses, and each has been lucky enough to have had a great array of birds visiting.
 From green woodpeckers, herons and thrushes, to kestrels, flocks of pheasants and shy little treecreepers, via nuthatches, wrens, robins, home-grown blue tits and baby magpies.